Mullaivanam

 Mullaivanam is a 1955 Indian Tamil language film produced and directed by V. Krishnan.
 The film stars Sriram (Madurai Sriram Naidu) and Kumari Rukmini.
+It was released on 11 March 1955.

 Plot

 A woman—Bhavani—travels in an old Postal Delivery van.
 Another passenger tells a story to her.
 There was a young woman who was in love with someone.
 But she had to marry her aunt's brother being forced by the aunt.
 Her husband is a crooked person.
-However, during the marriage ceremony the thaali (mangala sutra) goes missing.
-So the ceremony is halted.
+However, during the marriage ceremony the thaali (mangala sutra) goes missing and so the ceremony is halted.
 How the young woman marries her lover forms the rest of the story.